 - Marion advises not to stress about getting it perfect.
 The fact that someone spent time creating a card makes it special and better than any shop-bought card could ever be.
 Marion also suggests signing the card somewhere to declare it as one of yours.
 Do it like an artist would; sign and print your name in pencil at the bottom.
 Keep it subtle and small; it's there to identify the maker, not distract from the card.
 If the design doesn't have space for this, sign it on the back.

 Connie G Thomas, our guide to Cross Stitch has an excellent tip for really making a card special:

 - Connie recommends personalizing a card to make it really special.
 For example, if the person is a big cat lover, then the card for them has a cat-related theme.

 This is such a valuable tip from Connie.
 There are so many ways that you can create a personalized card even if you don't have the right stamp!
-Use a play on words with the greeting (have a purrrrfect Christmas!).
-Take a look at Cross Stitch Cards for more Christmas ideas from Connie.
+Use a play on words with the greeting (have a purrrrfect Christmas!) or create a card with unique materials, like yarn.

 Barbara Crews, our guide to Collectibles uses her own collectibles collection as part of her card making toolbox:

 - Barbara suggests reflecting your own interests when making cards to add a bit of extra personalization.
 Barbara uses pictures of some of her personal collectibles as part of her Christmas cards.
 Collectible Postcards in Rubber Stamping Projects gives some ideas for using Barbara's collectible postcards to make cards.

 This is a lovely way of putting a little of your own personality on a card.
 It is surprising what different things can be added to cards to make them special.
 Taking photos of things that are important to you can be added to cards as embellishments or even as the main feature.
 Imagine making embellishments from photos.
 There are lots of ways that this could work with rubber stamping with some surprising results!